 - Easy to open and manage

-- Comes with ATM card, mobile banking, and online banking
+- Provides ATM card, internet banking, and mobile banking

 Benefits of a Savings Account

-- Good for daily use and personal expenses
+- Good for daily expenses and personal use

 Who Should Use a Savings Account?